 Once the layering is done, serve phirni parfait immediately else the fruits, and the bread croutons lose their freshness.

 Is phirni serve hot or cold?

 It is a matter of personal choice.
 During the summer season, most of us like to enjoy phirni chilled, whereas, on a cold winter night, it is best served warm or at least at room temperature.
 But phirni parfait is always served chilled.

 How to thicken the firni?

 The best way to make thick and luscious firni is to use full-cream milk.
 Simmer the milk over low heat and add back the cream collected on the sides to the milk.
-Once the milk is reduced to half the original amount, then only add powdered lotus seeds.
 The right proportion of milk and foxnuts powder will always get you thick restaurant style phirni without using any corn-flour.

 If you try this recipe and love it, please leave a comment and a rating.
 This helps us grow and reach many other food lovers like you, who are looking for a perfect tried and tested recipe.